Target365/sdk-for-net/USERGUIDE.md

 Recurring billing requires that end user has authorized it via a confirmation sms or sms pincode.
 This can be achieved via direct API calls.
 It can also be handled automatically via a keyword if you have permission for it.

 ### Pre-authorization via keyword
-Automatic pre-authorization can be activated on a keyword by either activating it in the PreAuth section of the keyword in Strex Connect or via the SDK
+Automatic pre-authorization can be activated on a keyword by either activating it in the PreAuth section of the keyword in Strex Connect or via the SDK.

 ```C#
 var keyword = new Keyword